-''' ##IMS_METADATAUSERS
+##IMS_METADATAUSERS

-B_STORAGE "EXTENT SIZE 16 NEXT SIZE 16 LOCK MODE ROW"
+B_STORAGE B_INDEX_ROWID B_INDEX_USER "EXTENT SIZE 16 NEXT SIZE 16 LOCK MODE ROW" "FILLFACTOR 90" "FILLFACTOR 90"

-B_INDEX_ROWID "FILLFACTOR 90"

-B_INDEX_USER "FILLFACTOR 90" '''

 The IMS_METADATAVALUES keyword controls the storage of the ims_metadatavalues business table.
-Two indexes are created on ims_metadatavalues business table.
+Two indexes are created on the ims_metadatavalues business table.
 ArcSDE creates the following default IMS_METADATAVALUES keyword in the DBTUNE table if the keyword is missing from the dbtune file when it is imported.

-'''

 ##IMS_METADATAVALUES

 B_STORAGE "EXTENT SIZE 16 NEXT SIZE 16 LOCK MODE ROW"

 B_INDEX_USER "FILLFACTOR 90"

-'''

 The IMS_METADATAWORDINDEX keyword controls the storage of the ims_metadatawordindex business table.
 Three indexes are created on the ims_metadatawordindex business table.
-ArcSDE creates the following default

-IMS_METADATAWORDINDEX keyword in the DBTUNE table if the keyword is missing from the dbtune file when it is imported.
+ArcSDE creates the following default IMS_METADATAWORDINDEX keyword in the DBTUNE table if the keyword is missing from the dbtune file when it is imported.

-'''

-##IMS_METADATAWORDINDEX

-B_STORAGE "EXTENT SIZE 16 NEXT SIZE 16 LOCK MODE ROW"

-B_INDEX_USER "FILLFACTOR 90"
+##IMS_METADATAWORDINDEX B_STORAGE "EXTENT SIZE 16 NEXT SIZE 16 LOCK MODE ROW" B_INDEX_USER "FILLFACTOR 90"

-'''